Updated by Seraphina on Jun 15, 2026 2843 Views

 • Wait: Wait until the flashing light stops.
 This indicates the update is complete.

-Part III: Post-Update Checks and Configuration
+Post-Update Checks and Configuration

 After any BIOS update, it is crucial to re-configure certain system settings.